Matuco19/Matuco19Setup/README.md

 #### [Website](https://matuco19.com) | [How to find me](https://matuco19.com/links) | [Matuco19 Studio](https://github.com/Matuco19-Studio)

 Hey!
 I am a passionate developer with a keen interest in technology and coding.
 I love to explore new technologies and continuously improve my skills.
-I have knowledge in the fullstack area, like html, js, nodejs, python among others!
 I've always liked programming in the backend area but I have knowledge in frontend, I' always liked playing different games, especially sandbox and survival, I always try to learn more about other programming languages and frameworks.

 ### 💣 About Me